aws-samples/foundation-model-benchmarking-tool/README.md

 | **AI21 J2 Mid**  | | |  | | ✅ |   |
 | **AI21 J2 Ultra** | | |  | | ✅ |   |
 | **distilbert-base-uncased**  |  ✅ | |  | ||   |

+## New in this release

+### v1.0.32

+1. Report enhancements: New business summary chart, config file embedded in the report, version numbering and others.

+1. Additional config files: Meta Llama3 on Inf2, Mistral instruct with `lmi-dist` on `p4d` and `p5` instances.

 ## Description